Markusme2/Chimera_Bot/README.md

 The prefix for the commands is '$'
 Enter '$commands' to identify the ecommands that are working as intended at the time.
-Currently the lsit of commands are the following:
+Currently the list of commands are the following:
 ------------
 $flipcoin
   - displays a random gif flipping a coin and then produce an output 'heads' or 'tails'